jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Gordon Moore, co-founder of Intel, 1973.

+## Note to the reader

+I use videos throughout this book.
+I think it's easier to communicate ideas.
+But each was made by someone else, and all credit for the video production goes to them.

 # Introduction

 ## Looking Up

 How do we develop through technological Ages?
 Going from the Stone Age to the Bronze Age or the Medieval Age to Science Age happens over generations—it can be hard to get our head around.
 I've been thinking about it for years and only now have a grasp.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to see how civilizations develop.
-You'll be the "player god" who organizes society, gives people orders, saves up resources, invests in research, and decides when to click "upgrade".
+You'll be the "player god" of a civilization; a virtual divine being who knows all, sees all, and whose general will is society's command.
+As a player god you'll give people orders, manage resources, invest in research, and finally decide when to click "upgrade".
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, school is suddenly new and improved by the technology of a new age.
+Here take a look at a person being the player god in the game Anno 1800.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FortunateFluffyAfricanporcupine' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
 It's hard—there is no player god and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.

 Improving technology is hard work, but at least we understand how to do research and development.
-Improving politics isn't so straightforward, especially when society has one foot in an old era and one foot in a new one.
-This is a time of politics and philosophy, civil wars, and revolutions I want to help you understand your importance in.
+Improving politics isn't so straightforward.
+Upgrading politics and philosophy is a time of civil wars and revolutions.
+And I want to help you understand your importance in it all.
 Because in 1970, we entered the Computer Age.
 Since then, computer geeks, innovators, and hackers have been upgrading our society with ever more powerful electronic tools.
 All the while, established companies and bureaucracies of the Industrial Age have been holding them back.

 Being forced to use old Industrial Age mechanical tools is why middle-class life is getting worse.
 Things will only improve once we finish the Computer Age upgrade.
 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street.
 We all have to get out the sweat-bands, work gloves, and new ideas to upgrade every piece of our civilization to the Computer Age, bit by bit.